carbeck/wharrgarbl/README.md

 WHARRGARBL.PY
 =============

-Generate random pseudo-words based on weighted probabilities with a little Python script.
+Generate (pseudo-)random pseudo-words based on weighted probabilities with a little Python script.

 Executing the Script
 --------------------